hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ### 15.6 Solution 4: Using an Arrow Function

-Arrow functions have a property that comes in very handy when dealing with context loss; they inherit their execution context from the surrounding context.
+Arrow functions inherit their execution context from the surrounding context.
 That means that an arrow function defined inside another function always has the same context as the outer function's context:

 ```js
 let obj = {